Coronavirus: latest updates

 Diocesan events and diocesan offices

 Many diocesan events have been cancelled, or are happening digitally.
-Some may have been postponed until later in the year, some cancelled altogether.
+Some may have been postponed, some cancelled altogether.
 Do check on this list of events, as we will try to indicate – where possible – if an event might still happen either digitally or at a later date: www.portsmouth.anglican.org/events/.

 Our diocesan offices, archdeacons’ offices and Bishopgrove remain closed to the public.
 Senior staff and diocesan officers are working from home.
 You can contact them by email, checking this list to discover who’s who: www.portsmouth.anglican.org/contact-us/

 Does your church want to help those in your local community who are vulnerable or feeling isolated?
 We've got some advice about how best to help, depending on the part of the diocese in which you live.
 Click here for details.